JohnySeven/TWatchSK/README.md

 It's up to you to set up the notifications you want to see in Signal K, and give them the proper status: "warn", "alert", "alarm", or "emergency".
 The watch will take it from there.
 (The Simple Notifications plug-in is an easy way to set up notifications.
 There are other ways, too.)

 ## DynamicViews
-The whole point of creating TWatchSK was to allow it to keep you informed of what's going on with your boat, by monitoring and displaying what's happening in Signal K. That's done with Notifications (described above) and DynamicViews.
-A DynamicView is a user-defined screen that can display data from any Signal K Path.
-In fact, each DynamicView screen can show data from one to six Paths, and there is no limit to the number of DynamicViews you can create.
-So theoretically, you could have data from dozens of Paths available on your watch!
-Practically, you'll probably want only the most important Paths to be on your DynamicView screens, but that's entirely up to you.
+The whole point of creating TWatchSK was to allow it to interact with Signal K, by monitoring and displaying what's happening there, and by sending commands to it.
+That's done with Notifications (described above) and DynamicViews.
+A DynamicView is a user-defined screen that can display data from any Signal K Path, and can send certain types of commands to Signal K. Each DynamicView screen can show data from one or more Paths, and/or have one or more switches and buttons to send commands to Signal K. There is no limit to the number of DynamicViews you can create.

 ![image](https://user-images.githubusercontent.com/15186790/140789761-97ee13f6-3feb-4521-9606-0127ba0ffb9a.png)
 *An example of a DynamicView screen - this one shows data about the watch itself, but yours will probably show engine data, or wind data, or environmental data, etc.*